Conditions of Play 2021/22

 Marlene Hendy Trophy

 Best 54 hole net score from any grade.
-Ties decided on countback.
+Ties decided on countback of final round.

 Ruth Christie Trophy